Hop-Count Based Self-Supervised Anomaly Detection on Attributed Networks: Hop-Count based Model

 Similarly, We use $S_{IV}(V)$ to denote the variance for all nodes.

 Finally, we integrate the anomaly scores from the predicted hop counts and the inferred variance together.
 The expression is defined as follows:

 where $\max(\cdot)$ represents the maximum value of the set.
 Considering that the predicted hop counts and inferred variance have different scales, we use the maximum to normalize each score.
-The pseudocode of anomaly scores are summarized in Algorithm~\ref{alg:2} (See Supplementary Material).
+The pseudocode of anomaly scores are summarized in Algorithm~\ref{alg:2} (In Appendix~\ref{algo}).